bergstee/mcp-3D-printer-server/README.md

 - "Cancel the current print job."
 - "Set the extruder temperature to 200°C."
 - "Set the bed temperature to 60°C."

+### STL Manipulation and Printing
+- "Take this STL file and extend the base by 2 inches, then send to slicer and queue up in my printer."
+- "Extend the base of model.stl by 1.5 inches."
+- "Scale this STL file by 150% uniformly."
+- "Scale model.stl to be twice as wide but keep the same height."
+- "Rotate this model 90 degrees around the Z axis."
+- "Move this STL model up by 5mm to create a gap underneath."
+- "Can you modify just the top part of this model to make it 20% larger?"
+- "Analyze this STL file and tell me its dimensions and details."
+- "Generate a visualization of this STL file so I can see what it looks like."
+- "Create SVG visualizations of my model from different angles."
+- "Make the base of this model wider without changing its height."
+- "Slice the modified STL file using PrusaSlicer."
+- "Confirm that the temperatures in the G-code are 200°C for the extruder and 60°C for the bed."
+- "Process this STL file, make the base 2 inches longer, slice it, and start printing, but confirm the temperatures first."

 ## Bambu Lab Printer Limitations